-This post is sponsored by Ando.
+This post is sponsored by Rebrand Skincare.
 All thoughts and opinions are my own.
 This post also contains some affiliate links.
 If you choose to purchase one of these items, I will make a very small commission at no extra charge to you.
 Please see my disclosure policy for more information.

-Zero Waste Resolutions for 2024
+Zero Waste Resolutions for 2026

 - Get better at sewing.
 Mending and repairing clothing helps keep them out of the landfill longer.
 Learn how to sew a button, darn a sock, do simple stitching to mend a tear, and sew on a fabric patch.